McCall Center for Civic Engagement Staff

 Director and Associate Professor

-Stephanie is the Director of the Center for Civic Engagement and an Assistant Professor of Civic Engagement.
+Stephanie is the Director of the Center for Civic Engagement and an Associate Professor of Civic Engagement.
 She has taught in and administered community-based learning courses in both undergraduate and graduate programs since 2005.

 She has a doctorate in Educational Leadership from Portland State University, and her areas of scholarship include service-learning, civic engagement, and education for democracy, particularly with respect to pedagogical practices and faculty development.
-Stephanie has published chapters in Democratic Dilemmas of Teaching Service-Learning: Curricular Strategies for Success and the 2nd edition of Learning Through Serving: A Student Guidebook for Service-Learning and Civic Engagement across Academic Disciplines and Cultural Communities.
+Stephanie has contributed to numerous books and publications related to civic learning in higher education, presents regularly at conferences, and conducts workshops for faculty, students, and community partners.

 Stephanie is an AmeriCorps*VISTA alum and was a National Service Fellow in 1997-1998 for the Corporation for National and Community Service.